 Lightstep Observability’s Satellite Architecture is purpose-built to provide security and protect privacy.

-- You control what data is sent to Lightstep.
-Data is sent from customer systems to LightStep satellites via explicit source code instrumentation that uses open source instrumentation libraries.
-Only data that customer engineers choose to send will ever leave the process and be reported to the Lightstep satellites.
+- You control what data is sent to Lightstep Observability.
+Data is sent from customer systems to LightStep Microsatellites via explicit source code instrumentation that uses open source instrumentation libraries.
+Only data that customer engineers choose to send will ever leave the process and be reported to the Lightstep Microsatellites.

 - You control how long data is retained.
 Customers control the retention period for raw traces (representing an individual request).

-- Satellites can be hosted on premises.
+- Microsatellites can be hosted on premises.
 You have more control over your data.
 This includes network controls, closed system data ingress, and private satellite keys.

 Combining complete system visibility with end-to-end security.

-- Encryption in Transit and At Rest: All data sent to and stored by Lightstep is encrypted
+- Encryption in Transit and At Rest: All data sent to and stored by Lightstep Observability is encrypted.

 - Continuous Scanning and Testing: Lightstep uses a variety of tools and vendors – including vulnerability scanning, web application scanning, and penetration testing – to help keep our systems secure.